Updated 1 September 2021

 Freedom of movement

 Abu Dhabi’s government has begun a campaign to encourage people to get vaccinated against Covid-19 by providing exemptions for vaccinated citizens.
-If you received the vaccine as part of the national vaccination programme, in the Al Hosn app the letter ‘E’ will show after you take a PCR test 28 days after your second dose of the vaccine.
+If you received the vaccine as part of the national vaccination program, in the Al Hosn app the letter ‘E’ will show after you take a PCR test 28 days after your second dose of the vaccine.

 All vaccine recipients must continue to undertake COVID-19 PCR tests every seven days.
 As long as they do so and remain negative for COVID-19, the letter ‘E’ or a golden star will continue to show up on the Al Hosn app, and they will be eligible for the special exemptions, such as free movement within UAE without further tests.
-You are authorised to use all emergency vehicle lanes for a smooth journey when entering Abu Dhabi.
+You are authorized to use all emergency vehicle lanes for a smooth journey when entering Abu Dhabi.

 UAE and Serbia has signed an agreement to establish a quarantine-free travel corridor for fully vaccinated people.
 The move will ease the travel of those holding vaccination certificates issued by health authorities in the two countries as of May 15, without the need to apply health quarantine requirements upon arrival.
 Citizens and expatriate residents who want to benefit from the quarantine exemption will need to show evidence confirming they have received the last shot of the Covid-19 vaccine.